Not sure about the cost of facial cosmetic surgeries?

 Credit card: Paying via credit card is simple for both parties, making it the preferred choice of payment for patients.
 Be aware of your credit limits though, you don’t want to spend more than what you can pay for.

 Most clinics offer in-house financing options or monthly instalments to patients.
 Make sure to discuss payment options with your doctor; they are there to help you answer your questions.

 You can also have a look at external financing options to fund your surgery.
-You may also be covered by your insurance in some cases; once again, ask your surgeons and insurance providers to get a conclusive answer.
+You may also be covered by your insurance in some cases; once again, ask your doctors and insurance providers to get a conclusive answer.